 However, with government policies starting 2015 – to deny sale of USD at CBN to the public for importing 41 items, for foreign school and medical fees, and to independent oil marketers – President Buhari, in effect, began hoarding dollars in the Reserves.
 As foolhardy as that servant who, for fear, wrapped his master’s One Talent in handkerchief, refusing to “Engage in business until I come” as instructed.

 As a result, the Nigerian public have suffered unnecessary despair.
 Food inflation has skyrocketed while wages stagnated, and declined in value to a quarter in USD.
 Budding and well-established businesses have shutdown with attendant job losses and shrinkage of economy.
 As study show, jingoism that accompanies recessions has heightened.
-And, for a first time, disturbing trend of suicide has been observed in Nigeria.
+And, for a first time, “a disturbing trend of suicide” has been observed in Nigeria.

 Presiding over this disaster, President Buhari, like the parable’s indolent servant, expects commendation from his Master (the Nigerian electorate) for, at least, not making a loss.
 But we know Jesus concludes the parable saying the Master returned to take accounts of seed monies given to his servants for business.
 And cursed the indolent servant for failing to turn a profit: You wicked servant!
 Further transferring money the servant had saved to servants who had shown wit and entrepreneurship.